deepak-shanmugam/InEx-app/README.md

 ./program

 ## Disclaimer
-This is my first complete c project, so this might have some issues and limitations.
+This is my first complete c project.
+So, this application might have some minor issues (if any) and limitations in overall functionality.
-More features will be added in the upcoming days.
+However, More features will be added in the upcoming days.
 Feedback and Corrections are welcome.

 email (if needed): deepdeepdeepak@outlook.com